-6.6.1 Where, despite the school having taken relevant and purposeful action, through the SEND Support process, to identify, assess and meet the needs of the pupil, the pupil has not made expected progress, the school or parents/carers should consider requesting an Education, Health and Care (EHC) needs assessment.
-If we identify that additional funding and support are needed from the Local Authority High Needs Block, the school will then complete a 'My Support Plan', which will lead to an EHC assessment and, if successful, an EHC Plan.

-- A My Support Plan will also be implemented if we feel additional support is needed from an external agency, such as CIAT, SALT, EPS, etc. This will occur where the complexity of need or a lack of clarity around the needs of the pupil are such that a multi-agency approach to assessing that need, to planning provision and identifying resources, is required.
-The decision to make a referral for an EHC Plan will be taken at a progress review. - 6.6.2 The application for an Education, Health and Care Plan will combine information from a variety of sources including: parents/carers, teachers, SENCo, social care, health professionals and Educational Psychologists. - 6.6.3 Information will be gathered relating to the current provision provided, action points that have been taken, and the preliminary outcomes of targets set.
-The decision will be made by a panel which will include people from education, health and social care about whether or not the pupil is eligible for an EHC Plan.
-Parents/carers have the right to appeal against a decision not to initiate a statutory assessment leading to an EHC Plan. - 6.6.4 Where a pupil has an EHC Plan, the Local Authority must review that plan, as a minimum, every twelve months.
+- 6.8.1 Where, despite the School having taken relevant and purposeful action through the SEND Support process to identify, assess and meet the needs of the pupil, the pupil has not made expected progress, the School or parents/carers should consider requesting an Education, Health and Care (EHC) needs assessment.
+If they identify that additional funding and support are needed from the Local Authority High Needs Block, the School will then complete a 'My Support Plan', which will lead to an EHC assessment and, if successful, an EHC Plan.
+A My Support Plan will also be implemented if they feel that additional support is needed from an external agency, such as CIAT, SALT, EP, SENDIS, etc. This will occur where the complexity of need or a lack of clarity around the needs of the pupil, are such that a multi-agency approach to assessing that need, to planning provision and identifying resources, is required.
+The decision to make a referral for an EHC Plan will be taken at a progress review. - 6.8.2 The application for an Education, Health and Care Plan will combine information from a variety of sources including, parents/carers, teachers, SENCO, social care, health professionals and educational psychologists. - 6.8.3 Information will be gathered relating to the current provision provided, action points that have been taken, and the preliminary outcomes of targets set.
+The decision will be made by a panel, which will include people from education, health and social care, about whether or not the pupil is eligible for an EHC Plan.
+Parents/carers have the right to appeal against a decision not to initiate a statutory assessment leading to an EHC Plan. - 6.8.4 Where a pupil has an EHC Plan, the Local Authority must review that plan, as a minimum, every 12 months.
 The Local Authority can require schools to convene and hold annual review meetings on its behalf.
-The "assess / plan / do / review" cycle will still continue, and further agencies and professionals may get involved.
+The 'assess / plan / do/ review' cycle will still continue, and further agencies and professionals may get involved.